1. Overview

 Emigration early exits adjustment

-The "first arrival, last departure" emigration method is dependent on having a completed visa period within which to identify a last departure.
-Anyone who has valid leave to remain in the UK (that is, their visa has not expired) at the end of the reference period is not counted as an emigrant, even if they left the UK over a year ago, as they could potentially return to the UK.
+The “first arrival, last departure” emigration method is dependent on having a completed visa period within which to identify a last departure.
+Anyone who has valid leave to remain in the UK (meaning that their visa has not expired) at the end of the reference period is not counted as an emigrant, even if they left the UK over a year ago, as they could potentially return to the UK.

 For the most recent 12-month reference period, we do not have enough data to see if an individual has left for 12 months or more and not returned.
 Therefore, we include individuals in the emigration estimate who have left the UK, not subsequently returned, and who have up to three months remaining on their visa.